-- fully funded by Council Tax income generated on the first phases of the Housing development (i.e. approximately 100 houses). - On the first phase of this development (i.e. approximately 100 houses) will be more than sufficient to cover the recurring annual interest cost until the full loan is repaid in 2023/24.
+- 6.12 Under this scenario it is anticipated that the Council Tax income generated on the first phase of this development (i.e. approximately 100 houses) will be more than sufficient to cover the recurring annual interest cost until the full loan is repaid in 2023/24.
 However, this will mean that only 68% (£220k) of this Council Tax income is available to support the General Fund Budget in 2020/21. - 6.13 Whilst the level of borrowing is lower under this option there is still a risk that the completion of properties is delayed and this may impact on the phasing of forecast increases in Council Tax Income detailed in the previous paragraphs.
 This position will be monitored closely.